nikkimay09/Tip-calculator/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented:

-* [ ] UI animations
+* [x] UI animations

 The following **additional** features are implemented:

-- [ ] User can use the split function by entering the number of parties they want to split between and see the amount each person owes from the total
+- [x] User can use the split function by entering the number of parties they want to split between and see the amount each person owes from the total
-- [ ] User can use the reset button to clear all the text fields and start a tip calculation
-- [ ] Added UI Layout
+- [x] Added UI Layout
-- [ ] Added themes and styles for UI

 ## Video Walkthrough